 Investing in workplace wellbeing reaps benefits for business

-New research findings indicate that not only do employees overwhelmingly want their workplaces to invest in staff wellbeing, but that it can increase engagement, energy and happiness.
+New research findings indicate that employees overwhelmingly want their workplaces to invest in staff wellbeing, which often results in increased engagement, energy and happiness.

-The 2019 wellness report, compiled by Australian advocacy and training organisation WorkScore, surveyed over 12,500 Australian employees, with a particular focus on persons in the financial services, retail, healthcare, education and governmental industries.
+The 2019 Workplace Wellbeing report, compiled by Australian advocacy and training organisation WorkScore, surveyed over 12,500 Australian employees, with a particular focus on persons in the financial services, retail, healthcare, education and governmental industries.

 On the question of employer investments in wellbeing, 78 per cent of people said that when their workplace cares about their wellbeing, they feel engaged at work, and 74 per cent said that they feel happy when this occurs.
 By contrast, when an employee said that their workplace didn’t care about their wellbeing, only 38 per cent felt engaged by work, and just 22 per cent were happy at work.

-“Workplaces that care about employee wellbeing have over six times more employees who are happy at work,” WorkScore surmised in its report.
+“Workplaces that care about employee wellbeing have over six times more employees who are happy at work,” WorkScore said in its report.

 Increased levels of happiness can also be accompanied by elevated engagement and energy in the workplace, the report continued.